Labour Party president Claire Szabó to stand down

 Asked if that experience had any influence on her decision, Szabó said: "Absolutely not."

-Szabó said she was proud over the past three years for lot of internal work done with the party and long-term planning that had "put it in good shape".
+Szabó said she was proud of a lot of internal work done with the party over the past three years and long-term planning that had "put it in good shape".

 "We've got a great plan and it's in very good hands."